peaceian/topbutton/README.md

 function Afunction(){
 document.body.scrollTop=0;
 document.documentElement.scrollTop=0;
-}
+}<br>
-Some training and effects for jQuery.
+There are some tests and effects for jQuery.